 The son of an Indian Civil servant studies hard, gets an engineering degree, immigrates to the United States, and makes it in tech.
 But wait, there is more to it.
 Hit Refresh is less about the personal life of Satya and more about the amazing transformation happening inside Microsoft.
 This is my informal summary of Hit Refresh, an autobiography of Satya Nadella.

 While medical science has given us the ability to extend life, it does not ask – or answer – the question of if that extended life still has meaning.
-I read this book last year, but never got around to summarizing my notes.
-It is written by Dr. Atul Gawande, the author of “The Checklist Manifesto”.
 In this book, Dr. Gawande calls for change in the way medical professionals deal with illness and final stages of a patient’s life.